 Access the repository of historic articles in the documents folder.

-The Handbook is kept updated on-line so, with a subscription, you are always sure to have the most current information available on the military justice system, when you need it.
+The Handbook is updated on-line from time-to-time so, with a subscription, you are always sure to have the most current information available on the military justice system, when you need it.

 How do I access my Subscription?

 Cases are accessed through the caselaw page, or by following the relevant link from the search pages.
 To access a case report, or visit any of the caselaw pages, you will be prompted for your username and password once you click on a case name or a case page link.
 This will set a session cookie on your device which will allow you to visit other case pages without having to re-enter your user details each time.
 Once you close down your browser, the session cookie will be deleted.
 Sometimes, depending on your browser settings, you may be requested to re-enter your details (this sometimes happens if you switch between the case database and the on-line Military Justice Handbook).
 If that is the case, your Username and Password are the same.
 Just enter the details again.

 For files available for access, you will see that there are usually two links: one is in the heading to the case, usually the citation number, and the other is a flashing "indexed file" button.
 The link you should use is the citation.
 If you click on the button, it will take you to the PayPal portal where you can purchase the file.
 These buttons will be gradually removed from the subscriber content and moved into the searchable database, so that those who do not wish to subscribe but who, nonetheless, need access to a particular case can purchase it.
 Unfortunately, if you proceed to purchase an indexed file, through the button link, the payment will not be reimbursed.
 This is because of the low fee of each indexed file, which would be extinguished by the cost of transaction fees involved in processing a return.

 Members who wish to access the documents folder should do so via the links listed on the menu document: [documents]